flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Applications must have the following metadata included.

-These metadata files should directly come from upstream whenever possible.
+These metadata files should directly come from upstream whenever possible as these are widely adopeted Freedesktop standards that can be used by other distributions as well.

 ### Appstream

 All submissions must provide a [Metainfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) that passes [validation](/docs/for-app-authors/metainfo-guidelines/#validation).

+Metainfo file is optional for runtimes, extensions and baseapps.

 ### Desktop file